WyattBlue/auto-editor/README.md

 Create an XML file that can be imported to Adobe Premiere Pro using this command:

 ```
-auto-editor example.mp4 --export-to-premiere
+auto-editor example.mp4 --export premiere
 ```

-Similar flags exist also for:
+Similar commands exist for:

-- `--export-to-final-cut-pro` for Final Cut Pro.
+- `--export final-cut-pro` for Final Cut Pro.
-- `--export-to-shot-cut` for ShotCut.
+- `--export shotcut` for ShotCut.

-Other programs might also be able to understand these formats, but if they don't.
-You can use ` --export-as-clip-sequence` which exports to many files that can be imported and used in other editors.
+Other editors, like Sony Vegas, can understand the `premiere` format.
+If your favorite editor doesn't, you can use ` --export clip-sequence` which creates many video clips that can be imported and manipulated like normal.

 <h2 align="center">Manual Editing</h2>